moneroguides/1x02-setting-up-your-own-node/script.md

 ### LINUX - GUIDE

 If you are using a linux distro like I am currently, then you're going to need to open a command line terminal.
-I'm going to navigate using the file explorer to the location of my Monero files and then select "open terminal here".
-Make sure the current path of your terminal is where your Monero files are located.
+I'm going to navigate the right directory using the terminal and the shange directory command: `cd`.
+If you;re using the file explorer, head to the right folder and `right click` and select "Open in Terminal".

 You'll find the commands used in the description below, feel free to copy and paste them into your terminal window.
-In the terminal window you will probably need to use the `shift` key to copy (`ctrl + shift + c`) and paste (`ctrl + shift + v`).
+To paste into the terminal window you will probably need to use the `shift` key in addtion to `ctrl` to copy (`ctrl + shift + c`) and paste (`ctrl + shift + v`).

 `mkdir ~/monerod; tar -xjf monero-linux-x64-v*.tar.bz2 -C ~/monerod`